The British Geriatrics Society

 Further SIGS and Sections may be established later this year.
 For contact details of each SIG and Section, please refer to our website.

 A different society, completely separate from our own, is the membership association for UK-based gerontologists - for more information please visit following website: www.britishgerontology.org!

 The British Geriatrics Society has two UK-wide national meetings every year (Spring and Autumn), held in different cities.
 There is a rolling programme of educational content as well as research presentations and sub-meetings of the special interest groups and sections.

 In addition, our national councils in Scotland, Wales and Northern Ireland each run one or two clinical meetings each year, and many of the regions of England also run scientific/educational meetings.

 As well as these, the BGS has several special interest groups and sections (eg. Falls and Bone Health, Cardiovascular, Continence, Movement Disorders, POPS etc.) and these groups also organise regular stand-alone educational meetings.
 Regular meetings for trainees are also held annually.

 "Age and Ageing" has a worldwide reputation for publishing refereed original articles and commissioned reviews on geriatric medicine and gerontology.
 It has become increasingly influential among geriatrics and gerontology publications.
-During the year, the journal’s ‘impact factor’ (a standard metric of journals’ influence) increased from 3.643 to 4.201, and thereby moved up the international ranking of comparable journals from 9th place to 7th.
+During the year, the journal’s ‘impact factor’ (a standard metric of journals’ influence) increased from 4.201 to 4282, placing it 9th in the worldwide ranking of comparable research journals.